technojam/Ultimate_Algorithms_Repository/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: priority queue
-about: Describe this issue template's purpose here.
+about: added priority queue DS with both Min and Max Heap implemented also it contains lots of useful functions.
-title: ''
+title: priority queue
-labels: ''
+labels: priority_queue,heaps
 assignees: ''

 ---